facebookresearch/ocean/website/docs/geometry/geometry.md

 - The **z-axis** points away from the observer (the camera points towards the positive z-space)

 To accommodate this variation, Ocean introduces the "flipped camera" coordinate system.
-Converting from the standard camera to the flipped camera involves a 180-degree rotation around the z-axis.
+Converting from the standard camera to the flipped camera involves a 180-degree rotation around the x-axis.
 Below is an illustration for clarity:

 <img src={require('@site/static/img/docs/geometry/ocean_coordinatesystem_flippedcamera.jpg').default} alt="Image: Ocean's flipped camera coordinate system" height="600" className="center-image"/>